ned1313/tf-mirror/technical-design.md

 1. ✅ Project structure is established
 2. ✅ Configuration system is functional (HCL + environment variables)
 3. ✅ Database layer is complete with all repositories (38 methods)
+4. ✅ Storage layer is complete (S3 + local filesystem, 28 tests)
-4. Admin can upload a provider definition HCL file
+5. Admin can upload a provider definition HCL file
-5. System downloads providers from registry.terraform.io
+6. System downloads providers from registry.terraform.io
-6. Providers are verified with GPG signatures
+7. Providers are verified with GPG signatures
-7. Providers are stored in S3-compatible storage
+8. Providers are stored in S3-compatible storage
-8. Terraform client can discover and download cached providers
+9. Terraform client can discover and download cached providers
-9. Admin can view download job progress
+10. Admin can view download job progress
-10. Admin can view storage usage and audit logs
+11. Admin can view storage usage and audit logs
-11. All tests pass (>80% coverage target)
+12. All tests pass (>80% coverage target)
-12. Container can be deployed via Docker Compose and Kubernetes
+13. Container can be deployed via Docker Compose and Kubernetes
-13. Documentation is complete
+14. Documentation is complete